pierky/bgp-large-communities-playground/tests/README.md

 - the behaviour regarding duplicate large BGP communities handling, both on the sending and the receiving side - [03-DUPLICATE_COMMUNITIES.md](03-DUPLICATE_COMMUNITIES.md).

-OSS implementations that I tested are those covered by the Playground itself at the moment: ExaBGP, GoBGP and BIRD.
+OSS implementations that I tested are those covered by the Playground itself at the moment: ExaBGP, GoBGP and BIRD for the "BGP speakers" category and pmacct for the "Tools / Ecosystem" one.
 For each topic, configuration files can be found under the respective `tests/` subdirectory.

 # Results